manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/manage-targets/manage-targets.md

 ![Warning CDB Removal](./images/em-target-020-warningcdbremove.png " ")

-> **Note:** To run the labs and tasks related to Oracle EM, you require Oracle Database and the listener as managed targets in Oracle EM.
-If you have removed the Oracle Database and the listener from Oracle EM from the previous tasks, add them again as managed targets as explained in *Task 2* of this lab.
+> **Note:** To run the labs and tasks related to EM, you require Oracle Database and the listener as managed targets in EM.
+If you have removed the Oracle Database and the listener from EM from the previous tasks, add them again as managed targets as explained in *Task 2* of this lab.